 452 [FROM EMAIL ADDRESS] send quota exceeded: try again later E2210

 Possible Issue: The sender has exceeded the maximum number of message allowed per hour.

-Troubleshooting: Charter customers are limited to sending a set number of messages per hour.
-Additionally, there are a set number of recipients per message allowed.
+Troubleshooting: Charter customers are limited to sending 600 messages per hour.
+Additionally, there is a limit of 100 recipients per message.
 This policy is standard industry practice.
 The rate limit threshold is a dynamic number configurable by system administrators which has been set in accordance with standard industry practice.
 Rate limiting ensures mail system stability and usability for all Charter customers.

 452 [FROM EMAIL ADDRESS] come back later E1520